mmtk/mmtk-core/docs/tutorial/Tutorial.md

      1. Map `Default` to `BumpPointer(0)`.
      2. Map `ReadOnly` to `BumpPointer(1)`.
      3. Map `Los` to `LargeObject(0)`.
   2. Next, in `create_mygc_mutator`, change which allocator is allocated to what space in `space_mapping`.
 Note that the space allocation is formatted as a list of tuples.
+For example, the first bump pointer allocator (`BumpPointer(0)`) is bound with `tospace`.
      1. `BumpPointer(0)` should map to the tospace.
      2. `BumpPointer(1)` should map to `plan.common.get_immortal()`.
      3. `LargeObject(0)` should map to `plan.common.get_los()`.